 The Reformation: Trick or Treat?

 It’s no accident that October 31 is both Halloween and the day remembered for the start of the Reformation.
-Both key off November 1, All Saints’ Day — or All Hallows’ Day (Hallows from the Latin for saints or holy…Continue Reading
+Both key off November 1, All Saints’ Day — or All Hallows’ Day (Hallows from the Old English for saints or…Continue Reading

 When Jesus Haunts Your Halloween

 Jesus came to conquer fear, to truly haunt whatever haunts us.
 We have no need to fear this night.
 It is now our day.
 He has conquered, and will not leave us to fend for ourselves in the devil’s domain.Continue Reading

 Preachers, Find Your Voice